 - VET allows students to go directly into employment or receive credit towards further study - Important Industry Specific Skills and workplace skills are learnt through the VET program.
-Structured Workplace Learning (SWL), or undertaking work with an employer, is a key component of most VET courses, enabling the student to demonstrate their acquired skills and knowledge in an industry setting - VET courses are generally taken over two years.
-Students can begin most VET courses at Year 10 as one of their electives, or in Year 11 as part of their VCE OR VCAL program.
-They would then complete their VET study in Year 11 or 12.
+Structured Workplace Learning (SWL), or undertaking work with an employer, is a key component of most VET courses, enabling the student to demonstrate their acquired skills and knowledge in an industry setting. - VET courses are generally taken over two years.
+Students can begin VET courses in Year 11 as part of their VCE OR VCC VM program.
+They would then complete their VET study in Year 12.